Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 To learn more about employee engagement, check out our other resources, or connect with us in the chatbot below!

-We were very lucky to have Cornell Verdeja-Woodson, a Diversity Business Partner for Google Cloud, on the WFH podcast.
+We were very thrilled to have Cornell Verdeja-Woodson, a Diversity Business Partner for Google Cloud, on the WFH show.
 The following is an abbreviated version of Cornell’s conversation with our host Nikki Weisgarber.
 Hear the complete podcast.

 Please tell us a bit about your background.